sdr-enthusiasts/docker-vesselalert/README.md

 ## Getting Help

 You can [log an issue](https://github.com/sdr-enthusiasts/docker-vesselalert/issues) on the project's GitHub.
-I also have a [Discord channel](https://discord.gg/sTf9uYF), feel free to [join](https://discord.gg/sTf9uYF) and converse.
-The #ais-catcher channel is appropriate for conversations about this package.
+I'm also active in a [Discord channel](https://discord.gg/sTf9uYF), feel free to [join](https://discord.gg/sTf9uYF) and converse.
+The `#ais-catcher` channel is appropriate for conversations about this package.

 ## Summary of License Terms

 ### VesselAlert

-Copyright (C) 2022-2023, Ramon F. Kolb (kx1t)
+Copyright (C) 2022-2025, Ramon F. Kolb (kx1t)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by